 Note: Remember to always ask to take someone’s picture.
 And it always helps to give them your business!

-Bulawayo Railway Museum
+Go to the Bulawayo Railway Museum

 I know what you’re thinking.
 Railway… museum?
 What for?
 It sounds boring, I know.
 But it was actually one of the most impressive experiences I had in Bulawayo.
 Possibly because my expectations were so low about a museum on trains, but mostly because it was fascinating to check out the antique and well-preserved collection of everything train-related.
 Who knew how important the railroad was in this region of Africa during the British imperialism?
 Or that the country of Zimbabwe was known as Rhodesia (Rhodesia Railways) until it recently gained its independence in 1980?!